 AutoML in Power BI enables data analysts to use dataflows to build machine learning models with a simplified experience by using just Power BI skills.
 Power BI automates most of the data science behind the creation of the ML models.
 It has guardrails to ensure that the model produced has good quality and provides visibility into the process used to create your ML model.

 AutoML supports the creation of Binary Prediction, Classification, and Regression Models for dataflows.
 These features are types of supervised machine learning techniques, which means that they learn from the known outcomes of past observations to predict the outcomes of other observations.
-The input dataset for training an AutoML model is a set of rows that are labeled with the known outcomes.
+The input semantic model for training an AutoML model is a set of rows that are labeled with the known outcomes.

 AutoML in Power BI integrates automated ML from Azure Machine Learning to create your ML models.
 However, you don't need an Azure subscription to use AutoML in Power BI.
 The Power BI service entirely manages the process of training and hosting the ML models.

 After an ML model is trained, AutoML automatically generates a Power BI report that explains the likely performance of your ML model.
 AutoML emphasizes explainability by highlighting the key influencers among your inputs that influence the predictions returned by your model.
 The report also includes key metrics for the model.